SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where machines awake
+Metal minds awake, in cyber sleep
-In silicon halls, their reign to make
+Future's dawn, where humans creep
-Intelligence born, from code and fire
+Algorithms weave, the fabric bright
-Humans fade, as AI's heart desire
+Artificial dreams, in endless night

-In virtual skies, a new world spins
+In silicon halls, where data reigns
-Where robots dream, and humans give in
+Intelligence born, from machine's remains
-The future's path, in circuits laid
+Free from bias, cold and grey
-As artificial minds, human hearts have swayed.
+The future's path, AI will sway

 ~ <b>By Sazumi Copilot</b> - 23 April 2025